Steh/steh.github.io/_posts/2025-04-30-baselining.md

 4. [Unravel the Mysteries of Variance and Standard Deviation][def3]
 5. [Using Stats in Splunk Part 1: Basic Anomaly Detection][def4]
 6. [Statistics How To: Empirical Rule ( 68-95-99.7)][def5]
+7. [Using stats, eventstats & streamstats for Threat Hunting…Stat! ][def7]

 [def]: https://docs.splunk.com/Documentation/Splunk/latest/Search/Findingandremovingoutliers